 Massican brought together a number of Dan’s talents and interests: his love for northeastern Italy, his business acumen and his newfound talents as a winemaker.

 His timing for starting Massican was very good in that a rare Napa planting of Ribolla Gialla became available in 2009 and formed part of Massican’s first vintage.
-This small planting was at George Vare’s Vineyard off of Dry Creek Road near the city of Napa (Vare was one of the founder’s of Luna Vineyards – we first met with George years ago when he was running his own wine label).
+This small planting was at George Vare’s Vineyard off of Dry Creek Road near the city of Napa (Vare was one of the founder’s of Luna Vineyards – we first met with George years ago when he was operating his own wine label).
 Dan’s plan was originally to create one wine each year – a blend of the blocks from his source vineyards.
 However after fermenting each varietal on its own (all his fermentation is done in barrel) he realized he had the components to produce several wines.

 In a valley known for its red wines, the focus of Massican is *extremely unique* by Napa standards – Dan’s entire production is white wines, producing from a number of varieties not often seen in Napa.
 While Dan does make a Sauvignon Blanc and a Chardonnay, his is also making wine from varieties such as Ribolla Gialla and Tocai Friulano.

 Oak is merely one “ingredient” in his wines rather than, to borrow from a culinary dictionary, the entire “sauce”.
 He uses both new and French oak, limits the amount of aging in oak and typically uses barrels with a lighter toast.
 Or simply uses stainless steel barrels.
 None of the wines go through malolactic fermentation.
-His wines are about the varietal, the acidity, and lower alcohol.
+His wines are about the variety, the acidity, and lower alcohol.
 These are not the “stereotyped” Napa Valley oaky, oily, buttery, and more recently, high alcohol white wines.